Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/06_Slurm.md

 resources available, and will have to force overlap (with `--overlap`), so it is not very practical to work that way.

-To terminate the allocation, simply exit the shell that was created by `salloc` with `exzit` or the CTRL-D key combination (and the same holds for the interactive shell in the previous paragraph).
+To terminate the allocation, simply exit the shell that was created by `salloc` with `exit` or the CTRL-D key combination (and the same holds for the interactive shell in the previous paragraph).